kliwongan/stc-kliwongan-2022/README.md

 - SQLAlchemy
 - React JS + Bootstrap
 - Heroku (backend)

+## Additional tech stack (not represented on Github)
-- CORS proxy server (to allow Replit to query the API since Heroku's CORS config is complicated)
+- CORS proxy server using CORS anywhere(to allow Replit to query the API since Heroku's CORS config is complicated)

 ## Instructions